rawsrc/exacodis/README.md

 If you do, then the code will fail with an `Exception` until you fix the code.

 **CHANGELOG**
-1. Code improvements
-2. Better report data
+1. Add 2 new helpers : `assertIsNotInstanceOf()` and `assertNotException()`
-3. Does not break the compatibility with the previous version
+2. Does not break the compatibility with the previous version
-4. Add a new method `assert()` to the `Pilot` class that simplifies the writing of totally dynamic tests

 **HOW TO USE**